Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 Bind your CCM developer kit to your CIRRENT™ Cloud ID account
 *************************************************************

 CIRRENT™ Cloud ID provides the secure cloud-based device authentication that helps you to give your products secure and effortless access to your Product Cloud.
-This process works thanks to a unique device certificate embedded into every CCM module.
+This process works based on a unique device certificate embedded into every CCM module.
 These device certificates are pre-populated in CIRRENT™ Cloud ID.

-Every CCM module shipped with the CCM developer kit also contains a unique device certificate.
 To get started with your developer kit you first need to bind your CCM developer kit to your CIRRENT™ Cloud ID account, which confirms ownership of the device.

 .. note:: CIRRENT™ Cloud ID is an INFINEON service and you access Cloud ID using your INFINEON account.
 If you do not already have an INFINEON account, you need to register one first.
 Follow the instructions here.